Nonstop present the opportunity to spend the winter season in Banff working as a ski instructor.

 Anyone who is comfortable skiing black runs, is eligible for a working holiday visa for Canada (18-30yrs) and is keen to work hard and play hard.

-The internship offers a guaranteed job offer as an instructor at Norquay’s Ski School.
+The internship offers a guaranteed job offer as an instructor at one of Banff's busiest Ski Schools.
 During the 3-week training course and your subsequent member of the ski school you will need to demonstrate that you’re a suitable employee – someone who understands the importance of time-keeping, personal presentation, a positive attitude, and a willingness to go above and beyond to help your colleagues and clients.
 In short, it’s all there for the taking but you have to be the right fit for the ski school.

 There are some extortionately expensive internships available and we don’t believe they justify their price tag.
 Most internships will include 4 weeks of accommodation at the start of the course.
 Ours doesn not include any accommodation but we will put you in touch with a great company who can help you to arrange your stay.

 You’ll earn $15/hour and on average work 20 hours per week over between 3 – 5 days/week.
 On this basis your monthly income will be approximatly $1,200 and can be supplemented by tips (although this will depend on the type of clients you teach).

 With your accommodation paid for in advance your only expenses will be daily meals and beer money.
 You could budget for as low as $250/week but depending on how much you party you could spend a lot lot more.
 As a member of staff your lift pass and daily transport are free and your lunches will cost as low as $8/day (with a staff discount).
 Groceries in the local super market are reasonably priced compared to most ski resorts and there are always drinks specials on Banff’s bars.